admiralorbiter/azul-analysis-tool/docs/technical/api/neural-endpoints.md

 ## Authentication

-All neural endpoints require authentication.
-Include your API key in the request headers:
+All neural endpoints require a valid session.
+Include your session ID in the request headers:

 ```
-Authorization: Bearer YOUR_API_KEY
+X-Session-ID: YOUR_SESSION_ID
 ```

 ## Endpoints